Closing Thoughts by Jim Young

 HOME SOURCE www.theday.com/realestate

-For some of us a time comes when we do not want to—or are unable to—continue to live in our homes.
+There are many options these days for elderly care.
+Some companies similar to Senior Companion Care Services in Bethlehem, PA, and local in-house care providers can offer a service where they come into your house and possibly offer the correct care for your needs at home.
+However, For some of us, a time comes when we do not want to or are unable tocontinue to live in our homes.
 We need to move to a new home where we can “age in place,” as the saying now goes.

 This can be a trying time.
 Options vary greatly depending on one’s financial and family circumstances and on how much support is needed.

 I think back to my grandmothers.
 My father’s mother came from County Cork in Ireland.
 My mother’s mother from Patterson, New Jersey, after marrying my grandfather, who also came from Ireland.
 They each had many children and survived their husbands, both of whom died before I was born.

 My grandmothers died in their eighties when I was young, and my memories of them are limited.
 My father’s mother lived at home until her death with one of her sons, who was a lifelong bachelor.
 I remember going to her home after Sunday Mass in our good clothes for weekly dinner.
 It was uncomfortable being in an old house filled with old things and with little to occupy me (though there was a chicken coop in the back yard).

 I arrived very late in her life and she doted on me, pressing a quarter into my hand as she placed a moist kiss on my cheek, despite my squirming resistance.
 And there was her glass eye, too.
 The highlight of the day would come when my cousin Jack would sing the old Irish songs for us.
 I think he must have learned them from my grandmother.